-How and when you can apply zero-rated VAT to goods exported outside the European Community.
+How and when you can apply zero-rated VAT to exported goods.

 1.1 Information in this notice

-This notice explains the conditions for zero rating VAT on an export of goods, that is, when the goods leave the EC.
+This notice explains the conditions for zero rating VAT on an export of goods, that is, when the goods leave the UK.
 It also provides guidance on what you should do when you export goods in specific circumstances.
-Goods delivered from the UK to a destination elsewhere in the EC are not exports for VAT purposes.
-Such transactions are called removals.
-You can find out more about removals in Notice 725: the single market.

-For information on zero rating of services performed on goods for export see Notice 741A: place of supply of services.
+For information about services performed on goods for export read place of supply of services (VAT Notice 741A).

 - section 30(10) of the VAT Act 1994 for circumstances where the conditions for zero rating are not met

-Additional legislation and Extra Statutory Concessions (ESCs) exist to allow relief from taxation in specific circumstances.
+Extra Statutory Concession (section 8 of this notice) exists to allow relief from taxation in specific circumstances.

-Under UK VAT law, HMRC may specify conditions to prevent evasion, avoidance or abuse.
-This notice lays down the conditions, which must be met in full, for goods exported outside the EC to be zero-rated.
+Under the UK VAT law, HMRC may specify conditions to prevent evasion, avoidance or abuse.
+This notice lays down the conditions, which must be met in full, for exported goods to be zero-rated.
 Plain English has been used wherever possible but as these conditions have legal status, some legal wording has been necessary.

 2. The basics